 - Assisting in the development of procurement specifications

 - Soliciting and processing RFPs

-- Where necessary, conferring with counsel for advice and resolution of matters.
+- Where necessary, conferring with legal counsel.

 To receive support on the acquisition of goods and services from the Purchasing and Contracts team, submit a support request.